ilstam/nand2tetris/README.md

 Implemented first part of a [VM translator](https://github.com/Ilias95/nand2tetris/tree/master/VM) in C. This VM translates vm code produced by a Jack compiler into HACK assembly instructions.
 It implements a Stack Machine and supports stack arithmetic operations such as ADD, SUB, NEG, EQ, etc. It also offers support for using different memory segments.

+### Week 8

+Completed the VM implementation.
+The VM now supports branching and implements specific calling and returning conventions for functions.

 To be continued..